opf/openproject/doc/operation_guides/manual/installation-guide.md

 This tutorial helps you to deploy OpenProject 4.2.
 Please, aware that:

 This guide requires that you have a clean Ubuntu 14.04 x64 installation with administrative rights.
-We have tested the installation guide on a on an Ubuntu Server image, but it should work on any derivative.
+We have tested the installation guide on an Ubuntu Server image, but it should work on any derivative.

 OpenProject will be installed with a MySQL database (the guide should work analogous with PostgreSQL).